 Day 15 – A destination with the best beaches – Cayman Islands

 I could have gone for any place in the Caribbean here.
-But I chose Cayman Islands because you get so much more than just amazing turquoise beaches.
+But I chose the Cayman Islands because you get so much more than just amazing turquoise beaches.

 I loved swimming with stingrays in a sandbar, going to Hell (yep, it’s an actual place), and tasting rum in a factory.
 You definitely won’t be bored in this little British overseas territory.